 Well, you can learn Chinese without learning characters.
 You can also have basic daily conversation with others, such as simple greetings and direct information exchange, generally that’s it.
 Plus, you have to learn all that by pure memorization.
 It’s impossible to go to next level without knowledge of Chinese characters, which is a primary and fundamental tool.
 You may wonder then, how can we learn these characters in a quick and easy way?

 We have introduced many different approaches about Chinese character learning.
-There are also thousands of articles, books, and video lessons illustrating the basic of characters, such as Hands-on Writing Course: How to Write Chinese Characters.
+There are also thousands of articles, books, and video lessons illustrating the basic of characters, such as How to Write Chinese Characters Course.
 Regardless if you want to learn seriously or to have a basic understanding, you need a perfect beginning to learn the WHAT, WHY and HOW behind the Chinese writing system.
 It’s necessary to have a comprehensive guide that may show you that writing in Chinese can be quite easy and reasonable.
 The fundamental strokes and rules can easily show you the logic behind character construction.

 The strokes and simple pictogram characters are most frequently mentioned in courses, such as “人” “大” “天” “日” “月” “水” “火”, etc. Very familiar and easy to understand, right?
 Many people find that courses generally don’t give an in-depth explanation to characters or go beyond teaching basic characters.
 The problem is trying to figure out what’s next.
 Besides the strokes and theoretical creation methods, how can we really learn and memorize the other Chinese characters?
 Only a few simple and easy to memorize characters are covered, how about the rest of the more complicated ones?
 No one prepares learners to learn and memorize the thousands of other characters.